Tired Brain, Low Mood? It Could Be Your Mitochondria

 Solution Explained: A Functional, Systems-Based Assessment

-At Elemental Health and Nutrition, mitochondrial health is assessed indirectly using pattern-based functional testing rather than a single diagnostic marker.
-This approach is led by Rohan Smith, Functional Medicine Practitioner with over 12 years of clinical experience.
+At Elemental Health and Nutrition in Adelaide, South Australia, mitochondrial health is assessed indirectly using pattern-based functional testing rather than a single diagnostic marker.
+This approach is led by Rohan Smith, BHSc Nutritional Medicine, a Functional Medicine Practitioner with over 12 years of clinical experience.

-• Comprehensive gut testing, recognising that gut-derived inflammation and nutrient malabsorption can impair mitochondrial performance (10)
+Comprehensive gut testing Microbiome composition, gut permeability markers, pathogen screening Gut-derived inflammation and nutrient malabsorption can impair mitochondrial function (10)

 When to Consider a Mitochondrial Contribution

-A mitochondrial component may be worth exploring when low mood or anxiety occurs alongside:
+A mitochondrial component may be worth exploring when low mood or anxiety occurs alongside several co-presenting features, as described by Morris et al. (2017) in Molecular Neurobiology (11):

 • Chronic or unexplained fatigue